rasmartins/typemux/docs/tutorial.md

 # Tutorial

-This tutorial will teach you TypeMux from the ground up, building a complete e-commerce API schema.
+This tutorial will teach you TypeMUX from the ground up, building a complete e-commerce API schema.

 ## Table of Contents